brahimmachkouri/subox/README.md

 # SuBox
-A Vagrant Box for developers
+A simple LAMP VM for developers

 More infos [here](https://brahimmachkouri.github.io/subox-infos)